Regulator Movement in North Carolina: Aftermath

 Following the battle, Tryon's militia army traveled through Regulator territory, where he had Regulators and Regulator sympathizers sign loyalty oaths and destroyed the properties of the most active Regulators.
 He also raised taxes to pay for his militia's defeat of the Regulators.

 At the time of their defeat at Alamance, public opinion was decidedly against the Regulators.
-They were seen as "lawless desperadoes," and Governor Tryon was praised for his actions in stamping out the rebellion.
+Harmon Cox, upon his release after the battle, had his property searched and useful war material seized by British militia.
+The regulators were now seen as "lawless desperadoes," and Governor Tryon was praised for his actions in stamping out the rebellion.
 As news articles spread the word of his victory, Tryon was branded a hero of the colonies for defeating the larger group of Regulators with his small, well prepared militia.
 However, as the initial excitement over the battle died down, many newsmen, especially in the Boston area, began to question the reasons behind the rebellion and investigated further.
 Several reasons were found to regard the destruction of the Regulators as an act of an oppressive government.
 Most particularly admonished were the methods Tryon had used to win the battle.
 The use of a riot act and the execution of rebellion leaders after the battle was frowned upon.
 Reports also indicated that battlefield misconduct had taken place on the governor's side, including giving the farmers a one-hour warning period before the battle began, and subsequently breaking that agreement to bombard them with artillery fire.

 Despite the government's victory over the militia, the rule of law continued to languish in western North Carolina in years after the battle at Alamance.
 Records indicate the district court in Salisbury ceased to convene after 1770 and the court in Hillsborough only met twice in 1772 and never thereafter.
 Many of the main leaders remained in hiding until 1772, when they were no longer considered outlaws.
 Many Regulators moved further west into places such as Tennessee, notably establishing both the Watauga Association in 1772 and the State of Franklin in 1784.
 There is a popular belief that most of the Regulators went on to become Loyalists during the American Revolutionary War, however documentary evidence shows that only 34 of the 883 known Regulators were Tories (Loyalists), compared to 289 Whigs (Patriots) and 560 of unknown Revolutionary allegiance.

-Regulation in South Carolina

-In the late 1760s the neighboring South Carolina colony also had regulators, albeit with very different goals.
-They were wealthy land owners who had grievances.
-However their main problems stemmed not from corruption, but from widespread crime and weak law enforcement, as well as a lack of representation and of government-provided services such as courts and churches.
-These regulators were highly successful.